 Bella Litinetski began riding scooters when she was just sixteen years old.
 “Back then, I was trying to earn some money delivering pizzas, so two wheels became my first taste of freedom, in a way.
 Scooters were soon replaced by motorcycles, and the rest is history”, Bella explains.
 Around that time, she met her now-husband, Idan, and the pair soon began experimenting with sports bikes.

 As well as riding and being involved in the motorcycling community, Bella loves encouraging other women riders to swing a leg over the saddle.
-“With my social media stuff, I actually get tons of feedback from women who say they appreciate my stories because they encourage them to try motorcycling, too, which is amazing.
+“With my social media stuff, I get tons of feedback from women who say they appreciate my stories because they encourage them to try motorcycling, too, which is amazing.
 I’m an ambassador for the Women Motors Bootcamp, a three-day event that takes place in Italy in March.
-Women have a chance to try different activities there, from track racing to welding, it’s really a very cool and diverse event.
+Women can try different activities there, from track racing to welding.
+It’s really a very cool and diverse event.
 I think there are definitely more and more women riders out there, and we’re certainly more visible now that we’ve got social media”, Bella says.

 Apart from Northern Italy above Turin, Bella loves exploring the little backroads of her home area and North of Bologna, too.
-“The Italian-French Alps are easily the most scenic, but truth be told, riding anywhere in Italy is always a unique experience.
-In fact, it’s so good I haven’t really ridden anywhere else in Europe extensively, certainly not as much as here.
+“The Italian-French Alps are easily the most scenic, but truth be told, having motorcycle adventures in Italy is always a unique experience.
+It’s so good I haven’t really ridden anywhere else in Europe extensively, certainly not as much as here.
 Although this summer, my husband and I are planning our first long motorcycle trip – we’re going to visit the Baltic States.
 We’re taking the Suzukis on this trip, though, as we don’t plan to rush.
 It’s going to be an epic journey!”.